A Tradition of Service

 Among our early achievements was the securing of grant monies for expansion of Ventura County wastewater treatment plants and assistance to the State of California in development of the County's initial Comprehensive Water Quality Plan.

 VRSD added solid waste disposal to its range of services in 1972 when we assumed operation of Ventura County's publicly owned landfills.
-Today, we own and operate one active solid waste disposal site (Toland Road Landfill in Santa Paula) and are responsible for post-closure operations at five more.
+Today, we own and operate one active solid waste disposal site (Toland Road Landfill near Santa Paula) and are responsible for post-closure operations at five more.

 In 1999, VRSD completed a plan to redistribute public monies to local cities and Ventura County, making the District a truly entrepreneurial public agency.
 We receive no tax-based support--our operations are funded by fees for the services we provide.